-- you follow the window with a copy window so that events can be retained as needed - you use an empty index for the window dfESPwindow_union specifies a union window dfESPwindow_union windowPtr; windowPtr=contqueryPtr-> newWindow_union(dfESPstring ("windowID"), dfESPIndextypes::index, true | false);
+- you follow the window with a copy window so that events can be retained as needed - you use an empty index for the window key fields of input window, sentiment:string, probability:double.

-You need a SAS Sentiment Analysis license so that you can provide the required samFile.
+You need a SAS Sentiment Analysis license so that you can provide the required samFile .

-The window generates its own schema, which is as follows: key_fields_of_input_window, sentiment:string, probability:double.
+The window generates its own schema, which is as follows: